enkidevs/curriculum/Web/HTML/images/image-alt.md

 ---
 ## Revision

-Which description(s) of using image alt attributes are true:
+Which description(s) of using image alt attributes is not true:

+???

+* Image will not display properly without an alt.
-+ Required on every image for page validation.
+* Required on every image for page validation.
-+ Important to help support screen readers.
+* Important to help support screen readers.
-+ Useful for webpage viewer when image path is broken.
+* Useful for webpage viewer when image path is broken.
-+ Linked image descriptions should be of the destination and not the image itself.
+* Linked image descriptions should be of the destination and not the image itself.
-- Useful for SEO purposes.
-- Image will not display properly without an alt.
-- Image rollover tooltips are required for validation.

 ---
 ## Quiz